UKPLab/DHd2017-semsearch-cuneiform/README.md

   * language of the files to be processed
   * Supported Languages: German (de), English (en), French (fr), Italian (it)
 * `STOP_WORD_LIST_LOCATION`
-  * stopword list location
+  * stopword list location (examples: `src/main/resources/stopwords/`)
 * `TRANSLITERATION_VERSION`
   * The version of the transliteration.
 Usually double dash "--" indicates the master transliteration.
 But some files contain "-het", or "-akk"

-For Uby:
+Additional Parameters for Uby:

 * `DB_URL`
 * `DB_DRIVER`